-Cruises from Charleston SC on the Fantasy – a Carnival ‘Fun Ship’
+Cruise from Charleston on the Fantasy – a Carnival ‘Fun Ship’

 The namesake vessel in Carnival’s 70,000-ton Fantasy-class, the Carnival Fantasy offers a host of on-board amenities and facilities: a 12,000-square-foot health spa, extensive children’s facilities for kids in three age groups – Camp Carnival (2-11), Circle “C” (12-14) and Club O2 (15-17), a variety of formal and casual dining options and 12 lounges and bars.